mzdraper/maptime-mapbox-parks/Advanced/advanced.md

 Now that you have your web map and data ready, what do you wanna do with it?
 We’ve constructed a filtering example to help get you started, but we highly recommend going through out [examples](https://www.mapbox.com/mapbox-gl-js/example/simple-map/) page to see what else is possible.
 Let us know if you get stuck, we’re happy to help 🙂 Check out the Challenges for some inspiration to keep going!

 ### Challenges
- - Where are these `common_name` plants?
-  ⋅⋅* Dandelions
-  ⋅⋅* Kale
-  ⋅⋅* Umbrella papyrus
-  ⋅⋅* Lemon
-  ⋅⋅* Western honey bee
-  ⋅⋅* Annual yellow sweetclover
-  ⋅⋅* Blue-gray gnatcatcher
-  ⋅⋅* Big berry manzanita

 - Can you create a web app that filters the spottings whether you typed in the common OR scientific name?
 - Can you make a heat map of this data?
 - Can you find out which spotting is closest to your location?
+- Where are these `common_name` plants?
+  * Dandelions
+  * Kale
+  * Umbrella papyrus
+  * Lemon
+  * Western honey bee
+  * Annual yellow sweetclover
+  * Blue-gray gnatcatcher
+  * Big berry manzanita